 Everyone is accustomed to certain levels of stress in their day-to-day professional life.
 Heck, it’s even expected.
-But when a long-drawn out global pandemic appears to have no end in sight, the uncertainty of it all can send stress and anxiety levels through the roof.
+But after a long-drawn out global pandemic, followed by no shortage of economic uncertainty, the fatigue of it all can send stress and anxiety levels through the roof.

-As a leader, providing a level of reassurance is crucial to keeping your team together.
-Here are 6 management tips to help you rally your team in unprecedently stressful times.
+As a leader, providing a level head and a positive attitude to inspire your team is essential.
+Here are 6 management tips to help you do just so!

 1. Know your employees